ethereum/solidity-website/src/events/summit.md

 ## What does the program look like this year?

-You can find a more detailed agenda here.
+You can find the agenda for this year's summit below.

 | Time  | Title                                                                        | Speaker (Affiliation)      |
 | ----- | ---------------------------------------------------------------------------- | -------------------------- |